 Experts at Which? have recently revealed which appliances are most and least reliable in your home and the results are shocking!

 Hats off to the hob!
 This trusty appliance was found to be the most reliable of them all with only 10% being found faulty within 10 years of use.
-Problems that did occur in this time were found to be minor issues which could be easily fixed.
+Problems that did occur in this time were found to be minor issues that could be easily fixed.

 Range Cookers were unfortunately ranked the least reliable kitchen appliance with a quarter experiencing a fault within just 2 years.
 Freestanding cookers were also not far behind with 22% experiencing an issue in the same period.